matja/bitcoin-tool/README.md

     --input-file key.bin \
     --output-type private-key-wif \
     --output-format base58check \
+    --private-key-prefix bitcoin \
     --public-key-compression uncompressed

 5JZjfs5wJv1gNkJXCmYpyj6VxciqPkwmK4yHW8zMmPN1PW7Hk7F
 ```
-Specifying --public-key-compression is mandatory because the WIF output is different depending on which public key compression type you choose, and there is no way to guess from a raw private key.
+Specifying --public-key-compression is mandatory because the WIF output is
+different depending on which public key compression type you choose, and there
+is no way to guess from a raw private key.

 Same again but compressed public key :
 ```